jelford/jelford.github.io/content/blog/2021-04-04-working-with-signals-in-rust-pt1-whats-a-signal/index.md

 It also has its own mechanism for handling some of the things that are typically done with Signals on 'nix: [Structured Exception Handling](https://docs.microsoft.com/en-us/windows/win32/debug/structured-exception-handling)(SEH).
-In my opinion, Structured Exception Handling is actually a much nicer interface than Signals (for some of the reasons we'll see below) - and it fits really well with the C++ Exceptions model that's probably most familiar to folks outside of the C/Go/Rust space.
-Unlike Signals, SEH uses language-level features (`__try` / `__catch` blocks) - there's [an open issue](https://github.com/rust-lang/rust/issues/38963) around them, but I don't know much more than that so I'll stop there.
+In my opinion, Structured Exception Handling is actually a much nicer interface than Signals (for some of the reasons we'll see in this series) - and it fits really well with the C++ Exceptions model that's probably most familiar to folks outside of the C/Go/Rust space.
+Unlike signals, SEH uses language-level features (`__try` / `__catch` blocks) - there's [an open issue](https://github.com/rust-lang/rust/issues/38963) around them in Rust, but I don't know much more than that so I'll stop there.

 # how can I handle signals?